sebranly/WordyWorld/README.md

 The next part should be an action, starting with a verb in present tense.
 Complete example: `docs: update readme`

+#### Add new words

+In order to add new couples of english-french words, follow these steps:

+- Edit the Google Spreadsheet (note: not public yet)
+- Download it as `.csv`
+- Execute `update-words.sh` script by going into `/scripts` folder and running `./update-words.sh`

 ## License

 :copyright: This repository does not contain any license for now (i.e. there is no `LICENSE.md`).
 It means that, **for now**, this project does **not** accept contributions.